When a Corporation or LLC is initially formed it has to register with the state agency responsible for administering business records in that state.

 If a Corporation or LLC wants to end its Business after it has registered with the Secretary of State it has to officially notify the Secretary of State of its intentions.

-This includes sales of all assets, paying all remaining taxes and debts, terminating contracts and issuing final pay checks; and disposal of all remaining non-liquid assets.
+This includes sales of all assets, paying all remaining taxes and debts, terminating contracts and issuing final pay checks.

 - We have helped hundreds of Business through the Business Dissolution process